momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Regions/The Sunfire Expanse.md

 ---

-### **Final Observations: The Ever-Burning Throne**

-The Sunfire Expanse is a land of extremes—both brutal and magnificent, a place where power is earned, not given, and where only those who burn bright will be remembered.
-To the people of Halvask, it is a land of fire and danger, to the Stormcallers, it is a furnace of wealth, and to the warriors of Skallvik, it is a proving ground where only the strong survive.

-And yet, there is something beneath the dunes, something ancient.
-The Eternal Labyrinths have long existed in the Expanse, their glowing entrances half-buried by time, but recently, a new one has emerged—its entrance wreathed in an unholy black fire, untouched by Solari’s light.

-The priests whisper of a shadow that should not exist.
-The Sultan prepares his greatest warriors and scholars, determined to uncover the truth before it spreads.

-For in a land where the sun rules all, there can be no room for a darkness that will not burn.

----

 **🔖 Archivist’s Note:** _Scholars have noted the emergence of **black-flamed anomalies** near the newest Eternal Labyrinth in the Expanse.
 Despite the Sun Priests’ best efforts, the fire cannot be extinguished.
 Investigation is recommended—caution is advised._